-What should you know before buying a life annuity?
-Below is a list of the most frequently asked questions we have received during the years.
+Below is a list of the most frequently asked questions on annuities

 If your investments are not giving you a good return or you're eating up your RRIF funds, you won't have the capital to guarantee that you'll always have a cheque coming in on the 1st of the month.
 A life annuity guarantees you income for life.
 When you are older, it's too late to start saving.